 What do they do when they go for centre-based respite?

 There are usually between 10-15 other participants present.
-Participants can choose from a range of activities, e.g. craft, playing cards, light exercise, discussion groups, etc. Lunch is provided at the centre.
+Participants can choose from a range of activities, e.g. art and craft, light exercise, gardening, music, board games, discussion groups, etc. Lunch is provided at the centre.